-Packets traveling through a network device can receive different treatment based on a well-defined marking scheme.
-For a Layer 2 header, the 802.1p user priority contained in the VLAN tag denotes one of eight priority levels.
-For a Layer 3 IP packet header, the IP Precedence field carries the priority information.

-These priority markings are of no practical use unless the network equipment is designed to allow service differentiation for packets belonging to different levels (or classes) of service.
+CoS mapping configura all interfaces simultaned tions can apply s ously-and on a p ystem-wide-meani per-interface basis. ng a change affects Operational overviewPackets traveling through a network device can receive on a well-defined marking scheme.
+For a Layer 2 header contained in the VLAN tag denotes one of eight priority packet header, the IP Precedence field carries the priority ice can receive differ Layer 2 header, the of eight priority leve urries the priority info rent treatment based 802.1p user priority 1s.
+For a Layer 3 IP ormation.
+These priority markings designed to allow servic (or classes) of service. s are of no practic ce differentiation cal use unless the net for packets belongin work equipment is to different levels CoS mapping behaviors Each port in the device can be configured to trust one of the 802.1p or IP DSCP packet fields, or to not trust any packet marking (untrusted mode).

-CoS mapping behaviors

-Each port in the device can be configured to trust one of the 802.1p or IP DSCP packet fields, or to not trust any packet marking (untrusted mode).
 If the port is set to a trusted mode, it uses a mapping table appropriate for the trusted field being used.
 This mapping table indicates the CoS queue to which the packet should be forwarded on the appropriate egress port(s).
 Of course, the trusted field must exist in the packet for the mapping table to be of any use, so there are default actions performed when this is not the case, namely that the packet is directed to a specific CoS level configured for the ingress port as a whole based on the existing port default priority as mapped to a traffic class by the current 802.1p mapping table.

-The following table shows the desired CoS mapping actions for various combinations of port configuration and packet type (subject to hardware platform capabilities):

-Packet Type (Layer 2, Layer3) Untrusted Trust 802.1p Trust IP Precedence Tagged, IP port default 802.1p " CoS IP Prec. " CoS traffic class queue map table queue map table Untagged, IP port default port default IP Prec. " CoS traffic class traffic class queue map table Tagged, non-IP port default 802.1p " CoS port default traffic class queue map table traffic class Untagged, non-IP port default port default port default traffic class traffic class traffic class
+The following table shows the desired CoS mapping actions for various combinations of port configuration and packet type (subject to hardware platform capabilities): Packet Type (Layer 2, Layer3) Untrusted Trust 802.1p Trust IP Precedence Tagged, IP port default traffic class 802.1p " CoS queue map table IP Prec. " CoS queue map table Untagged, IP port default traffic class port default traffic class IP Prec. " CoS queue map table Tagged, non-IP port default traffic class 802.1p " CoS queue map table port default traffic class port default traffic class port default traffic class port default traffic class